XFox111/TabsAsideExtension/CONTRIBUTING.md

 To enable us to quickly review and accept your pull requests, always create one pull request per issue and [link the issue in the pull request](https://github.com/blog/957-introducing-issue-mentions).
 Never merge multiple requests in one unless they have the same root cause.
 Be sure to follow our [Coding Guidelines](#coding-guidelines) and keep code changes as small as possible.
 Avoid pure formatting changes to code that has not been modified otherwise.
 Pull requests should contain tests whenever possible.
 Fill pull request content according to its template.
 Deviations from template are not recommended

 #### Spell check errors
-Pull requests that fix spell check errors in translatable strings (strings in nls.localize(...) calls) are welcomed but please make sure it doesn't touch multiple feature areas, otherwise it will be difficult to review.
+Pull requests that fix typos are welcomed but please make sure it doesn't touch multiple feature areas, otherwise it will be difficult to review.
 Pull requests only fixing spell check errors in source code are not recommended.

 ## Thank You!